Skip to main content

 Business logic often becomes intertwined with persistence logic, making the system rigid, difficult to test in isolation, and hard to adapt to new technology requirements.
 The Hexagonal Architecture solves this by enforcing a strict, clean boundary around the application’s core.

-4. The Choice of a React Modular Monolith & Headless UI
+4. A React Modular Monolith & Headless UI

-The frontend is architected as a “Modular Monolith” using React, with components designed using a “Headless UI” approach.
+The apps/web frontend is architected as a “Modular Monolith” using React, with reusable logic factored into hooks following a “Headless UI” mindset.

 Core Rationale